 - To meet in an emergency session when called upon by at least two members of the Executive Board.

-The ASWU Senate meets for session every Thursday night at 7 p.m., in the Kremer Boardroom of Ford Hall; these meetings are open to the public.
+This semester, ASWU meets every Thursday night from 7–8 p.m.; these meetings are open to the public.
 The ASWU Vice President runs these meetings as the President of the Senate.
 The ASWU Vice President also nominates a President Pro Tempore, who runs Senate meetings in the event that the ASWU Vice President is absent.
-The Chief Justice of ASWU Judicial serves as the Senate Parliamentarian, offering guidance and structure to meeting discourses.
+The Senate Parliamentarian offers guidance and structure to meeting discourses.

 Meeting Locations and Dates: